hussein1571/Smart-City-Blockchain/README.md

 If you want to build the smartcity application in this repo to see the functionalities, Go 1.13.0+ is required .

-Add some parameters to environment is necessary if you have never used the go mod before. re node.js file you have to run :
+Add some parameters to environment is necessary if you have never used the go mod before.

-npm install (in order to have node_modules )

 ```mkdir -p $HOME/go/bin
 echo "export GOPATH=$HOME/go" >> ~/.bash_profile